 Section 1.
-Pursuant to ORS 221.770, the City of Lowell hereby elects to receive state revenues for the 2022-2023 fiscal year.
+Pursuant to ORS 221.770, the City of Lowell hereby elects to receive state revenues the 2022-2023 fiscal year. s for

+Adopted by the City Coursell of the City of Laurell this 20th day of lynn 2022

 Adopted by the City Council of the City of Lowell this 20th day of June 2023.

 AYES:

 NOES:

 APPROVED:

 Don Bennett, Mayor

 ATTEST:

 Jeremy Caudle, City Recorder

-I certify that a public hearing before the Budget Committee was held on May 17, 2023, and a public hearing before the City Council was held on June 6, 2023 to give citizens an opportunity to comment on use of State Revenue Sharing.
+I certify that a public hearing before the Budget Committee was held on May 17, 2023, and a phearing before the City Council was held on June 6, 2023 to give citizens an opportunity to comment on use of State Revenue Sharing.

-Jeremy Caudle, City Recorder
+Jeremy Caudle, City Re corder